Some Girls: Rankings

 Some Girls has frequently appeared on several "best-of" lists by multiple publications.
 In 2000, it was voted number 300 in writer Colin Larkin's book All Time Top 1000 Albums.
 In 2003 Some Girls was ranked number 269 on Rolling Stone magazine's list of the 500 Greatest Albums of All Time, 270 in a 2012 revised list, and 468 in the 2020 revised list.
 In 2015, Ultimate Classic Rock included the album in their list of the top 100 rock albums of the '70s, while a year later, Classic Rock magazine placed the album at number seven on its list of the 100 greatest albums of the '70s.
-Based on Some Girlss appearances in professional rankings and listings, the aggregate website Acclaimed Music lists it as the 12th most acclaimed album of 1978, the 117th most acclaimed album of the 1970s and the 417th most acclaimed album in popular music history.

 Reissues

 In 1986, the first compact disc version of the album was issued by the Stones' new label distributor, Columbia Records, as Rolling Stones/Columbia CK-40449.
 In 1994, with the acquisition of the Rolling Stones Records catalogue by Virgin Records, Some Girls was remastered and re-issued.
 The first pressing was packaged in a replica of the die-cut vinyl packaging, representing the redesigned 1978 cover in a pale color scheme.
 In 2009, the album was remastered and reissued by Universal Music; the reissue restored one of the brighter color schemes of the redesigned 1978 cover.

 Some Girls was re-issued on 21 November 2011 as a 2-CD deluxe edition, including twelve songs originally recorded during the two sessions for the album (with the exception of "Tallahassee Lassie" from August–September 1978 and "We Had It All" from 1979).
 A Super-Deluxe edition also included a DVD with live footage & promo videos, a 100-page book, five postcards, a poster, and a 7" 180-gram replica vinyl single of "Beast of Burden".
 Most of the backing tracks were recorded in Paris between October 1977 and March 1978 with mostly newly recorded vocals by Jagger, which were recorded sometime during 2010 and 2011.
 The album re-entered the charts at No. 58 in the UK and No. 46 in the US.
 "No Spare Parts" was released as a single on 13 November, which went to No. 2 on Billboard's Hot Singles Sales.
 "So Young" was the second single from the Some Girls reissue, released briefly for free on iTunes the same day "No Spare Parts" was released.
 A video for "No Spare Parts" was produced and later released on 19 December 2011.

-In 2012 it was released by Universal Music Enterprises in a Japanese-only SHM-SACD version.
+In 2012, it was released by Universal Music Enterprises in a Japanese-only SHM-SACD version.